How much does a humidifier cost to install?

 Trane humidifier prices

-Trane humidifier prices are $320 to $1,800 on average with installation.
+Trane humidifier prices are $320 to $1,800 with installation.
 Trane units must be purchased from and installed by a licensed Trane Comfort Specialist dealer.
 Trane humidifiers come with a 10-year warranty when registered within 60 days.

 Bryant humidifier prices